terrorizer1980/sajaldotco/content/post/why-cookies.md

 **Are Cookies secure?**

 Cookies that are sent over HTTP (port 80) are not secure as the HTTP protocol is not encrypted.
 Cookies sent over HTTPS (port 443) are secure as HTTPS is encrypted.
-So, if Facebook sends/receives cookies via HTTP, they can be stolen and used nefariously.
+So, if sajal.info sends/receives cookies via HTTP, they can be stolen and used nefariously.
 That’s why you should always check for a green padlock right beside your browser’s url bar.
 A website without a green padlock is insecure and all data that are sent and received can be hijacked with Man-in-the-middle attack.
+Don't worry, We used COMODO ECC Domain Validation Secure Server CA 2 ssl certificate to encrypt all traffic.

 (source: https://stackoverflow.com/questions/6035447/are-cookies-secure-from-hijacking-over-http)